‘It happens only in India…’

-The Myth: It is believed that a sufi saint called Qamar Ali placed a curse on this stone being used for body building about 800 years ago.
+The Theory: It is believed that a sufi saint called Qamar Ali placed a curse on this stone being used for body building about 800 years ago.

 5. The ‘Holy’ Rat Infested Karni Mata Temple, Rajasthan

 The Karni Mata Temple is one of the most holy sanctums, but little do people know that it is also one of the most mysterious places in India.
 The temple is home to over 20,000 rats.
 Revolting as it may sound, one is not allowed to kill, hurt, or even scare them away!

 The Mystery: These rats, or ‘kabbas’, as they’re called there, are considered to be highly auspicious, are worshipped, and safeguarded, which is why they hold more value than the humans visiting the shrine.

-The Myth: The rats are believed to be the reincarnated relatives and family members of Karni Mata.
+The Theory: The rats are believed to be the reincarnated relatives and family members of Karni Mata.
 In fact, the rare, white mice at the place are considered to be her sons.

 6. Door-Deprived Houses Of Shani Shingnapur, Maharashtra

 Shani Shingnapur, a small village located 35 kms away from Ahmednagar, is famous for its Shani temple.
 But that’s not all that is famous about this village.
 It’s one of the most mysterious places to visit in India citing religious reasons.

 The Mystery: None of the houses, schools, and even commercial buildings in this village have a door, or even a door frame.
 In addition to this, not a single crime has ever been reported here.

-The Myth: The villagers have undying faith in Lord Shani and believe that the near zero crime rate in the village is all His doing.
+The Theory: The villagers have undying faith in Lord Shani and believe that the near zero crime rate in the village is all His doing.